This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Endocarditis is an infection of the inner lining of your heart.
 It may also affect the valves of your heart.
 Endocarditis, and the health problems it may cause, can be serious and can become life-threatening.

 What causes endocarditis?

+Some autoimmune disease, such as rheumatoid arthritis and cancer, can increase your risk for endocarditis.
+Your risk for endocarditis may also be increased if you have congenital heart disease.
 Endocarditis is most often caused by a bacterial infection.
 It may also be caused by viral, fungal, or parasitic infections.
-Some autoimmune disease, such as rheumatoid arthritis and cancer, can increase your risk for endocarditis.
 Bacteria or other germs may enter your bloodstream and get to your heart in the following ways:

 - Dental procedures

 - A urinary or IV catheter

 - An implanted device such as a pacemaker or defibrillator

 What are the signs and symptoms of endocarditis?

 - Cough or shortness of breath